zdsmit/GameManager/notes.md

   3/9
     Goals:
-    -Signup/login should land on a welcome page, not user show page -Add button on game show page to buy the game -User show page for non-developers should show the games they've purchased
+    -Signup/login should land on a welcome page, not user show page - DONE -Homepage welcomes a user if they are logged in - DONE -Add button on game show page to buy the game -User show page for non-developers should show the games they've purchased